vGhost2000/json-schema/1.x/filters.md

 keywords: opis, json, schema, filter, $filters, validation
 ---

-# Filters

-Json Schema specification contains a lot of keywords to validate data, but most of them are only for _range check_ (like minimum, maximum, minLength, ...).
+JSON Schema specification contains a lot of keywords to validate data, but most of them are only for _range check_ (like minimum, maximum, minLength, ...).
 So, what happens if you want to check if something exists in a database?
 Well, there cannot be such thing in json schema because it requires a lot